LeoY20/pharmasentinel/README.md

 - Check if you've hit rate limits (the system distributes keys to avoid this)
 - For development, the system will use fallback logic if LLM calls fail

-### "No articles found" (Agent 2)

-- Verify `NEWS_API_KEY` is valid and active
-- NewsAPI has rate limits on the free tier
-- Agent will continue with empty results if NewsAPI is unavailable

 ### Frontend shows "Loading..." forever

 - Check browser console for errors